Probing supermassive black hole scalarization with Pulsar Timing Arrays: BH scalarization

 If this is the case, GR BHs naturally evolve towards other branches of solutions, in which the scalar field exhibits a nontrivial configuration.
 This phase transition is called BH scalarization~\cite{Silva:2017uqg,Doneva:2017bvd,Doneva:2021tvn}.
 Some instances of models allowing for scalarization are given by $\mathcal{Z}_2$-symmetric polynomial couplings~\cite{Silva:2017uqg,Julie:2023ncq}, or the exponential model~\cite{Doneva:2017bvd,Doneva:2021tvn} given by

 Remarkably, the latter does not predict any lower bound to BH masses.\footnote{In the present discussion, we only consider solutions that do not exhibit any node in the radial profile of the scalar field.
 However, one can find several branches of solutions with $n\geq1 $ nodes, which instead exist in a finite mass range.} Moreover, for these models, unlike the shift-symmetric case, there is no clear causality argument restricting the scale at which deviations from GR can be expected \cite{Serra:2022pzl}.
 Nevertheless, BH solutions with a mass smaller than a critical value have been shown to be affected by hyperbolicity loss~\cite{Blazquez-Salcedo:2022omw}.
 This phenomenon signals the breakdown of the regime of validity of the theory.
 For this reason, the exponential model of BH scalarization should be considered only for BH masses that are larger than this threshold.
-On the other hand, in an EFT perspective, moving towards a higher energy regime (or, equivalently, smaller length scale), one should complement the action with additional terms, which can in principle affect BH solution and prevent scalarization of small BHs.\\ A practical example of how higher-order terms in the action can dramatically affect the mass range of scalarized BH solutions is presented in Ref.~\cite{Eichhorn:2023iab}, where the exponential form of Eq.~\eqref{exp_model} is considered for $F(\varphi)$, and the coupling function appearing in Eq.~\eqref{EsGB_Action} is replaced by
+On the other hand, in an EFT perspective, moving towards a higher energy regime (or, equivalently, smaller length scale), one should complement the action with additional terms, which can in principle affect BH solution and prevent scalarization of small BHs.\\